python/cpython/Doc/library/tempfile.rst

    pair: temporary; file

 This module generates temporary files and directories.
 It works on all supported platforms.

-In version 2.3 of Python, this module was overhauled for enhanced security.
-It now provides three new functions, :func:`NamedTemporaryFile`, :func:`mkstemp`, and :func:`mkdtemp`, which should eliminate all remaining need to use the insecure :func:`mktemp` function.
-Temporary file names created by this module no longer contain the process ID; instead a string of six random characters is used.
+It provides three new functions, :func:`NamedTemporaryFile`, :func:`mkstemp`, and :func:`mkdtemp`, which should eliminate all remaining need to use the insecure :func:`mktemp` function.
+Temporary file names created by this module no longer contain the process ID;
+instead a string of six random characters is used.

 Also, all the user-callable functions now take additional arguments which allow direct control over the location and name of temporary files.
 It is